Don Dunstan: Dunstan decade

 In 1972, the first major developments in regard to the state's population growth occurred.
 Adelaide's population was set to increase to 1.3 million and the MATS plan and water-storage schemes were in planning to accommodate this.
 These were summarily rejected by the Dunstan Government, which planned to build a new city 83 kilometres from Adelaide, near Murray Bridge.
 The city, to be known as Monarto, was to be built on farmland to the west of the existing town.
 Dunstan was very much against allowing Adelaide's suburbs to further sprawl, and thus Monarto was a major focus of his government.
 He argued that the new South Eastern Freeway would allow a drive of only 45 minutes from Adelaide, that the city was not far from current industry, and that water could be readily supplied from the River Murray.
 The government hoped Adelaide would not sprawl into the Mount Lofty Ranges to the east and that the bureaucracy would be dispersed from the capital.
 In contrast, public servants feared being forced into the rural settlement.
 Critics (of whom there were many) derided the project as "Dunstan's Versailles in the bush".
 Environmental activists aired fears of the effects of Monarto on the River Murray, which was already suffering from pollution and salinity problems.
 Later on, it was noticed that there was hard bedrock underneath the ground, raising drainage problems.

+Pink shorts (sometimes referred to as hot pants) worn by South Australian Premier Don Dunstan.